Year 5

 In PSHE this term, our learning will focus on a variety of important life topics.
 Children will:

-These lessons aim to support children in becoming thoughtful, responsible, and confident individuals.
+These lessons aim to support children in becoming thoughtful, responsible, and confident individuals who live out the values of our school both in and beyond the classroom.

 Geography